Why become an Endorsed Guide?

 - Exclusive positioning in our web promotions and can have their personal biography appear in our ‘Find A Guide’ lookup.

-- From January 2021 Guides will be considered British Canoeing Delivery Partners and will be able to access partner benefits.
+- Endorsed Guides are considered British Canoeing Delivery Partners and will be able to access partner benefits at a discount.

 Ready to begin?